The Les Dawson Show: Series 5

 Dawson was still host of Blankety Blank when The Les Dawson Show resumed for a fifth series in 1989, and he was optimistic about the show's return.
 He recalls taping the series premiere at the BBC's Television Centre in London: "We had a twenty-five piece orchestra under the baton of John Coleman, John Nettles to partner me in the sketches, and, as a special guest, Shirley Bassey".
-Roy Barraclough was among the scriptwriters, and the show had a new producer: Stewart Morris.
+Roy Barraclough was among the scriptwriters, and the show had a new director and producer: Stewart Morris.
 When the 1989 series aired, however, the ratings disappointed Dawson greatly.
 He ascribed the failure to a decision made by BBC1 to premiere the show during the broadcast run of Blankety Blank, rather than after.
 The final episode of The Les Dawson Show was a Christmas special that aired on 30 December 1989—five weeks after the series five finale, and a few days after the Blankety Blank Christmas special.
 Blankety Blank, too, was soon cancelled; the 1989–1990 series was its last until BBC1 revived the programme in 1998, with Paul O'Grady as host.
 Dawson died of a heart attack in 1993.